 Damping factor type can be selected from the following options:

 The higher the Q, the narrower, and 'sharper' the peak is.

 In the picture below we can see a transfer curve of a beam.
 On each of the peak, we attach a damping factor and in the marker table we can see the Quality factor (Q), which tells us, how much the transfer curve is damped.

 If the Damping factor type is chosen as a Damping ratio, the result is Zeta for each peak.

-If the Damping factor type is chosen as Attenuation, the result is the attenuation ratio for each peak.
+If the Damping factor type is chosen as Attenuation rate, the result is the Attenuation ratio for each peak.

-To use Bearing cursor we have to add Envelope detection math channel.
+To use Kinematic markers we have to add Envelope detection math channel.

-Each bearing database includes bearing data (what is the base of component (cage, rolling element, outer race, and inner race) at 1 Hz and at which frequency has the component a peak in the frequency domain).
+Each bearing database includes bearing data about the components (cage, rolling element, outer race, and inner race) and at which frequency the components have a peak in the frequency domain.